-They are further hidden by the ripples, glare and movement of the water.
+They are further hidden by the ripples, glare, and movement of the water.
 When sight fishing, I almost never clearly see the fish.
 At least not at first.
-I do not look for the outline of a fish, but I look for ‘movement’ within the water column, i look for out of place shadows, I look for unusual long rocks or logs resting.
+I do not look for the outline of a fish, but I look for ‘movement’ within the water column, I look for out of place shadows, and I look for long rocks or stubby logs in appropriate sizes.
 Often, all that I will see is the white flash of a jaw or the flick of the tail.

 Most of the time, I am not casting at a trout.
 But I am casting to a dark smudge towards the bottom of the pool.
-Sometimes, the object turns out to be logs, or rocks.
+Sometimes, the object turns out to be logs or rocks.
 Sometimes, I had logs turn out to be trout.
 It is annoying when that happens.

 But if a sharp somewhat resembles a trout, it is certainly worth casting to.
 At times, I have convinced myself that I was casting to a log.
 Only for it to raise up and gobble down a fly.
 Other times, after many fruitless casts, I wade closer to reveal my potential trophy was a well-worn chunk of timber.
 This is the reality of sight fishing.
 Even the best anglers still makes mistakes and if in doubt make a few casts.

-See if it is moving side to side in the current, probably grabbing nymphs or raising to the surface after emergers.
+See if it is moving side to side in the current grabbing nymphs or raising to the surface after emergers.
 Use this knowledge to better select the fly which best resembles what the trout is feeding upon.

-In still water, trout often prefer to cruise, most of the time trout have a routine which they follow.
+In still water, trout often prefer to cruise, most of the time trout have a routine that they follow.
 I like to wait and watch, and see where the trout swims.
 After two or three laps I know the opportune time to cast to minimize the chance it will see my line.

 One last advantage is that often by observing one trout.
 I spot others feeding nearby.
 At times, I have seen a small trout, and while watching it I observe a much larger one feeding nearby.
 Sometimes multiple trout jostle for the best position.

 Trout in rivers, typically face upstream.
 Look for long thin shapes, slightly darker than the bottom facing upstream.
-If you are lucky, the shape will move occasional.
+If you are lucky, the shape will move occasionally.
 When that happens it is nearly always a feeding fish.